-But in another sense, encouragement means being the church scattered, the church sent forth in the power of the Spirit, not to draw attention to ourselves but to draw attention to Christ.
-Day in and day out, you and I are called to break the bread of the gospel and distribute it to others who are with us in the life of this stormy world.
-They've dropped every anchor they can and said every prayer they can say.
+As I said, the course of your daily life brings you into engagement with others who need a generous serving of gospel encouragement.
+These are folks who've dropped every anchor they can and said every prayer they can say.
 From what they can see, no lifeboats are available.
 They're on the verge of abandoning all hope.
 But you are on board with them, and you know where there's an abundant supply of divine promise, saving power, and eternal purpose, right there in the good news of Jesus' death and resurrection.
 So you take what has helped you survive, what has brought you this far, what provides you with strength, what gives you indestructible hope, and you feed yourself and them with the bread of the gospel, so that they too can be nourished and pointed in the direction of life.

 Being that kind of person, and living that kind of life, takes courage, especially in an atmosphere where so many people are full of so much fear, anxiety, and uncertainty about where their lives are headed, where their families and communities are headed, where our nation is headed, and where the world is headed.
-Will the dark clouds of terrorism continue to gather and threaten our sense of security?
+Will the dark clouds of gun violence continue to gather and threaten our sense of security?
 Will the thunder of political name calling keep growing louder and louder?
 Will the winds of racial division and ethnic strife become even more fierce?
-Will the waves of violence and war continue to rise?
+Will the waves of international strife and warfare continue to rise?
 Will the relentless rains of disease, economic inequality, and environmental decline completely drown us?
-Will all these things, and a multitude of other forces, just keep pounding and pounding and pounding until this great ship of humanity breaks completely apart?
+Will all these things, and a multitude of other forces, just keep pounding and pounding until this great ship of humanity breaks completely apart?

 It's no wonder that in a world like that, we need a gathering like this, where we can come together and be encouraged, which means, as the word itself indicates, filled with courage.
 In fact, in the segment of the story right before today's Scripture passage, Paul urged those on the ship to "keep up your courage" (27:23, 25).
 That's the call issued to us every Sunday, and all other times when we gather for Christian worship and fellowship.
 Keep up your courage.
 Be filled with courage.
 Not the kind of courage that comes from looking within ourselves for the power to overcome the storm.
 Rather, the kind of courage that's firmly anchored in what God has already done for us, and for the world, through Jesus Christ.
-I like the way that one person has put it when he says that the reason Paul could be a source of encouragement in the fury of the storm was because his strength came from beyond the storm.3 Paul was convinced that God's gracious, redeeming purposes couldn't be thwarted.
+I like the way that one person has put it when he says that the reason Paul could be a source of encouragement in the fury of the storm was because his strength came from beyond the storm.4 Paul was convinced that God's gracious, redeeming purposes couldn't be thwarted.